shreyaskapale/procboard/README.md

 # procboard
-A simple system realtime resource monitoring tool.
+A simple realtime system monitoring tool.
 You can integrate the graph componenets into your own dashboard.